TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 13/Job 13.28.md

 ---

-Though I am like a rotten thing that consumeth, Like a garment that is moth-eaten.
+though I am decaying like a rotten thing, like a garment that is moth-eaten.